 Winston Estevez (he, him) is the Artistic Director of IATI Theater.
 He is an actor, accomplished scientist in Mathematics and Computer Science from Fordham University, and Administrator in Human Resources from Cornell University.
 Winston has worked as an actor in multiple theater companies in New York, Puerto Rico and Colorado.
 He has also worked at NYC Health & Hospital Corporations, General Electrics, and The Feinstein Institute for Medical Research.

-Lee Ann Gullie (she, her) is currently the Development Director at New York Theatre Workshop, one of New York City’s premiere Off-Broadway theatres.
-Her fundraising experience has earned her the opportunity to work as the Director of Philanthropy at Make-A-Wish Metro New York, as the Development Director at Ars Nova and as the Associate Director of Development at Second Stage Theatre.
+Lee Ann Gullie (she, her) is Director of Development at The Moth.
+She has also served as Director of Development at New York Theatre Workshop, one of New York City’s premiere Off-Broadway theatres; Director of Philanthropy at Make-A-Wish Metro New York, Development Director at Ars Nova, and as Associate Director of Development at Second Stage Theatre.
 Lee Ann is a graduate of Cornell University, a Board member at FABnyc and a Development Committee member at CO/LAB, a theatre company that offers individuals with developmental disabilities a creative and social outlet through theater arts.
-Lee Ann lives in the East Village with her husband and daughter.
+Lee Ann lives in the East Village with her husband and two children.